SebastianMaung/MiyooThemeDownloader/readme.txt

-Use the releases for confirmed working versions
+Use the releases for working versions!
+Downloading straight from this source here will cause the app to close right after the script!

 Theme Store app by Sebastian Maung https://github.com/SebastianMaung/MiyooThemeDownloader Built for Onion OS